msetton5307/sycloseouts/README.md

 ## Support Tickets
 When a user submits a support ticket they receive an email confirming the ticket number.
 Set `SUPPORT_EMAIL_FROM` to control the "from" address for these messages and `SUPPORT_EMAIL_CC` to copy another address on every ticket email.

+## Deploying with Nginx
+The `docs/nginx_proxy.conf` file contains an example Nginx configuration that terminates TLS and forwards every request to the Express server.
+This allows the server to inject dynamic Open Graph meta tags for product pages.
+Copy the file to `/etc/nginx/sites-available` (adjusting paths to your certificates) and enable it with a symlink in `sites-enabled`.

+The Express app serves the built client and all API routes on the same port (default `5000`), so Nginx only needs to proxy to `http://localhost:5000`.